© Xavier Monsalvatje Project

 About me

-In 2013, he was appointed member of the International Academy of Ceramics (IAC), based in Geneva, Switzerland.
+In 2013, he was named a member of the International Academy of Ceramics (IAC), based in Geneva, Switzerland.

-In 2019 his project In Permanent Danger was exhibited at the Grand Palais in Paris, within the Revelations Fair invited by the Fundesarte Foundation.
+In 2019, a portion of his project “En Peligro Permanente” was exhibited at the Grand Palais in Paris as part of the Revelations Fair, supported by a scholarship from the Fundesarte Foundation.